Frequently Asked Questions

 - Will it work in my time zone and on my internet connection?

 All courses are asynchronous, so you can complete the work on them and access the materials at you own convenience and in a way that fits your schedule, whatever time zone you are in.
 You will need a good enough internet connection to download readings in PDF format and watch short videos.
 You can complete the reading and writing offline and upload your responses when you next have access.

 - Can I take multiple courses?

 Yes!
 You can take as many courses as you wish.
 In fact, since each course explores a different possible point of connection between faith and learning, we encourage you to explore multiple courses.
-Each course takes approximately six to eight hours to complete over the course of two to three weeks, so please plan for how much time you will have available if you are thinking of taking more than one course at the same time.
-In the future we aim to make it possible to complete a series of courses toward a program completion certificate.
+Each course takes approximately eight to ten hours to complete over the course of a few weeks, so please plan for how much time you will have available if you are thinking of taking more than one course at the same time.
+If you complete five courses, you will earn a certificate in Faith and Higher Education.

 - Who can sign up for a course?